|How to conquer your overeating for good!|

 I've been traveling the diet circuit for decades now.
-And in all of that time, I've seen dozens of weight-loss diets (all promising to help you conquer overeating if you just use their tried-and-true method) come and go in popularity.
+And in all of that time, I've seen dozens of weight-loss diets come and go in popularity.
+All of them promise to help you conquer overeating if you just use their tried-and-true method.

 The latest diet to bite the dust is the Sugar Busters Diet, a low-glycemic plan first published in 1995.
 While the Sugar Busters forum is still online, the last post was in 2014.
 The Sugar Busters domain, was taken down a short while ago and is now for sale.